-All inputs have signal presence detectors that determine if there is a valid signal present on that input.
+All inputs, except for analog audio, have signal presence detectors that determine if there is a valid signal present on that input.
 The detection logic depends on the type of input signal.
 For instance detecting SDI video is different than detecting time code.
 The results of all of the signal detectors are fed to one location where the changeover logic is applied.